-Every business operates differently and what may work for some will not work for others.
-The EHS software marketplace caters for companies interested in out-of-the-box as well as those looking for something more flexible.
+Every business operates differently.
+What works for some will not work for others.
+However, the EHS software marketplace caters for both solutions.

 EHS software on SharePoint – both configurable and user-friendly

-EHS software on SharePoint from Pro-Sapien is deployed as another part of your SharePoint system, taking on the same look and feel that your users are already used to working with.
+HSEQ Innovate from Pro-Sapien is deployed over SharePoint.
 The user experience is seamless whether filling in a form, assigning actions or creating a report.
-To the end-user the system is just another part of the SharePoint system.
+Importantly, to the end-user, the system is just another part of SharePoint.